Most content marketing initiatives die in onboarding.

 The good news?
 It doesn't have to take 30 days.
 With the right approach, you can go from "we need content" to "first post published" in 48 hours.

-This article explains why traditional workflows move slowly, how to identify if you're stuck in what we call "strategic chaos," and the specific methods that compress time to value—whether you build the system yourself or work with a partner like The Mighty Quill.
+This article explains why traditional workflows move slowly, how to identify if you're stuck in what we call "strategic chaos," and the specific methods that compress time to value—whether you build the system yourself or work with a trusted partner.

 Why Traditional Content Onboarding Takes 30+ Days